percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 The KMF, which may be collocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security and for providing key information to MDDs for the hop-by-hop security.

 Interaction between the KMF and the call processing function may be necessary to for proper conference-to-endpoint mappings, which may or may not be satisfied by getting information directly from the endpoints or via some other means.
-[TO DO: Revisit this text after design choice(s) are made between the alternatives.]
+See (#dolist) for an item in the To Do list.

-Obviously, the KMF needs to be closely managed to prevent exploitation by an adversary, as any kind of security compromise of the KMF puts the security of the conference at risk.
+The KMF needs to be secured and managed in a way to prevent exploitation by an adversary, as any kind of compromise of the KMF puts the security of the conference at risk.

 # Framework for PERC

 The purpose for this framework is to define a means through which media privacy can be ensured when communicating within a conferencing environment consisting of one or more MDDs that only switch, hence not terminate, media.
 It does not otherwise attempt to hide the fact that a conference between endpoints is taking place.

-This framework reuses several specified RTP security technologies, including SRTP [@!RFC3711], PERC EKT [@!I-D.jennings-perc-srtp-ekt-diet], and DTLS-SRTP [@!RFC5764].
+This framework reuses several specified RTP security technologies, including SRTP [@!RFC3711], PERC EKT [@!I-D.ietf-perc-srtp-ekt-diet], and DTLS-SRTP [@!RFC5764].

 ## End-to-End and Hop-by-Hop Authenticated Encryption